keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 if you want a new and secure password, you can now easily check it against a fairly large collection of known bad and compromised passwords.
 Neat, right?

-Well..., we do appreciate the *have i been pwned?* service to check if one of your accounts has been stolen immensely, but let me explain why you really don't need a database of bad passwords.
+Well..., we do appreciate the [';--have i been pwned?](https://haveibeenpwned.com/) service to check if one of your accounts has been stolen immensely, but let me explain why you really don't need a database of bad passwords.

 <!--more-->